-A fast charger, also known as a DC charger (direct current charger), is a type of charging station for electric vehicles that enables faster charging compared to regular AC chargers (alternating current chargers).
+A fast charger, also known as a DC charger (direct current charger), is a type of charging station for electric vehicles that allows faster charging compared to regular AC chargers (alternating current chargers).
 Here is an explanation of how a fast charger works:

 Ole Diepstraten